-Minerals can be extracted by mining, drilling or quarrying.
+Minerals can be extracted by different processes, which are as follows:

 DISTRIBUTION OF MINERALS